 -

-Introduction to Humanistic Inquiry and Research Design (IRHU 20100), recommended in the Spring Quarter of Year 2 or Autumn Quarter of Year 3.
+Introduction to Humanistic Inquiry and Research Design (IRHU 20100), recommended in the Winter Quarter of Year 2 or Winter Quarter of Year 3.
 This seminar will introduce majors to the basic tenets of humanistic inquiry, including the formulation and testing of research questions and lines of inquiry, and expose students to best practices in research design.
 In partnership with the University Library, this course will train students in information literacy and introduce them to best practices in research design (feasibility, assessment of primary and secondary source material, collation of resources), as well as expose them to research ethics and the principles of culturally sensitive research practices.
 The course will also include training in data use and management, and introduce students to research tools and technology available to them through the University Library system, as well as other on- and off-campus resources.

 -